abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 In thinking of a category as a type theory, the objects of a category are regarded as types (or sorts) and the arrows as mappings between the corresponding types.
 Roughly speaking, a category may be thought of a type theory shorn of its syntax.
 In the 1970s Lambek20 established that, viewed in this way, cartesian closed categories correspond to the typed λ-calculus.
 Later Seely [1984] proved that locally Cartesian closed categories correspond to Martin-L¨of, or predicative, type theories.
 Lambek and Dana Scott independently observed that C-monoids, i.e., categories with products and exponentials and a single, nonterminal object correspond to the untyped λ-calculus.
 The analogy between type theories and categories has since led to what Jacobs [1999] terms a “type-theoretic boom”, with much input from, and applications to, computer science

-value-level arrows are morphisms.
+Value-level arrows are morphisms.

 What about type level arrows?
 We will learn in the next chapter.